snowlue/WWTBAM/README.en.md

 - At the start of the game, you can choose a timed mode (similar to the Clock Format introduced in the U.S. in 2008).
 - Answer questions by clicking on A, B, C, or D with your mouse or pressing Q, W, A, S on your keyboard:
-    - ₽5,000 at question 5 and ₽100,000 at question 10 are guaranteed amounts—if you pass these milestones, you will receive these sums even if you lose.
+    - ₽5,000 at question 5 and ₽100,000 at question 10 are guaranteed amounts — if you pass these milestones, you will receive these sums even if you lose.
     - Your main goal is to reach ₽3,000,000.
 - Use hints by clicking on them with your mouse or pressing 1, 2, or 3 on your keyboard:
     - "Replace Question" swaps the current question with another of the same difficulty.